 Net income means income after the government deducts taxes.
-But how do we decide whether a want is a high priority or low priority?
-For this, you need to self analyse.
+But how do we decide whether a want is a high priority or a low priority?
+For this, you need to self-analyze.

 And once you’ve completed spending on 1 and 2, you can consider this.
-No need to ignore these wants, just know how to prioritise and indulge in a few and avoid the rest.
+No need to ignore these wants, just know how to prioritize and indulge in a few and avoid the rest.

 2. Need and Low priority

 Most of your needs will be high-priority needs.
 Here things like gym expenses come into play, which is a need but low priority because you may not be interested in workouts.
 But that doesn’t mean you ignore it.

 You have to make sure that if it improves your lifestyle if it makes you productive, it’s a need and a high priority need.
 Such needs must be pushed up the ladder and shifted to Need and High Priority quadrant.

 Needs and Low Priority quadrant is essential for living but not as essential and thus shouldn’t be your immediate expenses.

 These expenses can wait for some time and are next in line after Need and High Priority.